PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 Phew, ok, that was lot.
 Hopefully you know a little more about how churn and retention rate work, interact, and impact your product now.

-To conclude, here are {CHANGE THIS} takeaways you can use to sound smart in meetings, or perhaps share on LinkedIn 😱 with a hashtag – I won't judge, not publicly at least:
+To conclude, here are {CHANGE THIS} takeaways on all things churn analysis:

-1. Early-stage startups shouldn't get too hung up on how high or low churn is, but you should care **which direction** it's headed.
-The actual rate of churn / retention is more important once you have product-market fit and care about revenue.
+1. Higher churn in an early-stage startup is fine, so long as you're growing fast and finding impactful ways to improve your product.
+Declining churn is a good sign you either have, or are approaching, product-market fit.

 1. Don't benchmark your churn rate against the wrong industry, or product type.
 Average revenue per customer (ARPC) is a huge factor here.
 A B2B SaaS with an ARPC of $200 per month should have very different expectations than an enterprise SaaS with an ARPC of $10,000 per month.

+1. Use cohort retention tables to understand what types of users, or features, positively or negatively impact churn.
+This will help guide product development, marketing, and areas to experiment in.

+1. Deploy multiple tactics to reduce churn at the same time.
+It's faster, more effective, and the combined impact will (hopefully) be greater.

 1. PostHog is awesome and you should totally adopt it at your startup.
 "Nobody got fired for buying PostHog" said someone, probably me.

-- TODO: WILL PROBABLY ADD ANOTHER TWO HERE

 ### Further reading